Michkov dazzles again and a bubble forward has strong game in OT preseason win

 Philadelphia Flyers

-The Flyers have loved his daring stye of playmaking.
+The Flyers have loved his daring style of playmaking.
 They'll work with him on the stuff away from the puck.

 "Are we going to beat him over the head with it?
 No, because we are starving for the type of plays that he can make, the instinctive plays that he can make," Tortorella said Friday.
 "I do not want to overload him.
 We're certainly going to teach him along the way, especially situational play. ...
 We're not going to try to stifle him in any way as far as his creativity."